jigpu/linuxwacom-wiki-archive/wiki/Wacom_Tablet_Set_Up.md

 ### BambooPT Touch Toggle Script

+Turning touch off can be convenient when working in a graphics program, so you don't have to worry about accidentally issuing a command, or worse, drawing a line if you incidentally touch the tablet when not holding the stylus.
+Besides it duplicates the function and button assignment in Windows so you can have the same feature set available.

 The following script depends on the [xsetwacom](xsetwacom "wikilink") get and set commands.
-The "Device name" for touch is found by using 'xinput list' as mentioned in the script comments.
+The get command determines whether touch is on or off while the two set commands turn touch on or off.
+The "device name" for touch is found by using 'xinput list' as mentioned in the script comments.

     #!/bin/bash